vcameron1/Metapop_ms/manuscript/manuscript.md

 Distribution extent is a measure of the realized niche breadth and is the range of **temperatures** at which it is present.
 Metapopulation capacity measures directly the extinction risk through its relation with the extinction threshold fixed by the ratio of extinction to colonization rates [@hanski_metapopulation_2000].
 It captures the effect of the landscape spatial structure as it is percieved by the species on the landscape's ability to support a persisting metapopulation.
+--->

 ## Results

-### Effect of habitat, climate and elevation on Bicknell thrush's presence

-*Climate and precipitation had a strong impact on bicknell's thrush presence*

-*Elevation*

-*Habitat*

-### Impacts of climate warming on Bicknell's thrush distribution
+### Impacts of climate warming on Bicknell's thrush breeding range

 *Number of patches*

-*Total area*
+*Habitat amount*

 *Patch area*

 *Inter patch distance*

-### Suitability of habitat types

-### Cumulative impacts of distribution area and connectivity
+### Cumulative impacts of habitat amount and connectivity

 *Loss in capacity is precipitated by loss of connectivity*

+### Effect of temperature warming on habitat and climate distribution

+*habitat (suitable) moving toward boreal forest, leaving behind M and T*

 ## Discussion